laozhou-in-germany/Chens_LMS_Public/docs/docs/sc_goal_management.md

 ## Value Goal

-Goal management dashboard (left panel, pinned) with a value goal note (right panel).
+Goal management dashboard (left pane, pinned) with a value goal note (right pane).
 **Dashboard**: All open value goals are shown here in a table.
 **Value goal note**: All outcomes of the value goal are shown in a table, also all routines and mindsets for the value goal.